marctrem/usbarmory-wiki-fork/Applications.md

 See also [Host communication](https://github.com/inversepath/usbarmory/wiki/Host-communication) for interfacing options.

+### File encryption

+The [INTERLOCK](https://github.com/inversepath/interlock) application is a file encryption front-end developed, but not limited to, usage with the USB armory.

 ### Bitcoin wallet

 The Electrum (https://electrum.org/) Bitcoin wallet works out of the box on the